Ezekiel 8 – Abominations at the Temple

 Then I looked, and there was a likeness, like the appearance of fire—from the appearance of His waist and downward, fire; and from His waist and upward, like the appearance of brightness, like the color of amber.
 He stretched out the form of a hand, and took me by a lock of my hair; and the Spirit lifted me up between earth and heaven, and brought me in visions of God to Jerusalem, to the door of the north gate of the inner court, where the seat of the image of jealousy was, which provokes to jealousy.
 And behold, the glory of the God of Israel was there, like the vision that I saw in the plain.

 a.
-There was a likeness, like the appearance of fire: Ezekiel saw something similar to the likeness He saw in the vision of God and His glory in the first chapter (Ezekiel 1:27).
-That was a representation of God in some human likeness, and we would see the same here.
+There was a likeness, like the appearance of fire: Ezekiel saw something similar to the likeness he saw in the vision of God and His glory in the first chapter (Ezekiel 1:27).
+That was a representation of God in some human likeness, and we see the same here.

 b.
 He stretched out the form of a hand: In his vision, something like a hand grabbed Ezekiel by the hair, and the Spirit carried him between heaven and earth, bringing him to Jerusalem in a vision.